shsagir/play-area-sync/docs/git-deployment.md

 **Note**: The remote name `fortrabbit` might be `origin` or any other custom name you have chosen, or it might not be needed, so without `fortrabbit master`

+### Git client max connections

+Some graphical clients for Git, like SourceTree and GitKraken are fetching often are opening many parallel connections.
+So you might get blacklisted here for using one of those.
+You can change the settings of your GUI client, in Git Kraken, you can turn off auto-fetching under your preferences.
+In SourceTree you can turn off checks for default remotes.

 ## Blacklisting

 When nothing works any more, see if you are blacklisted, more [here](/troubleshooting#toc-blacklisting).